- Longer EC2, EBS, and Storage Gateway Resource IDs

 If your applications benefit from high packet-per-second performance and/or low latency networking, Enhanced Networking will provide significantly improved performance, consistence of performance and scalability.

-Specific instance types, e.g. C3 and I2, support Enhanced Networking.
-In order to enable this feature, you must launch an HVM AMI with the appropriate SR-IOV driver.
-Amazon HVM Linux AMI includes the SR-IOV driver by default.
-For AMIs that do not contain the SR-IOV driver by default, you will need to download and install the appropriate driver.
+In order to enable this feature, you must launch an HVM AMI with the appropriate drivers.
+R4, X1, P2 and m4.16xlarge instances provide the Elastic Network Adapter (ENA) interface (which uses the “ena” Linux driver) for Enhanced Networking.
+C3, C4, R3, I2, M4 (except m4.16xlarge) and D2 instances use Intel® 82599g Virtual Function Interface (which uses the “ixgbevf” Linux driver).
+Amazon Linux AMI includes both of these drivers by default.
+For AMIs that do not contain these drivers, you will need to download and install the appropriate drivers based on the instance types you plan to use.
 You can use Linux or Windows instructions to enable Enhanced Networking in AMIs that do not include the SR-IOV driver by default.
 Enhanced Networking is only supported in Amazon VPC.

 No, there is no additional fee for Enhanced Networking.
 To take advantage of Enhanced Networking you need to launch the appropriate AMI on a supported instance type in a VPC.